Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Results and Discussion

 \subsection{The Nature of Failure: Recognition as the Bottleneck (RQ2)}

 Having established where failures occur (position bias), we examine why: are these drops driven by recognition deficits or synthesis limitations?

-\paragraph{Matched MFAI Restores Performance by Resolving Recognition Deficits.} We probe this distinction by applying Matched MFAI, which explicitly index the gold documents $\mathcal{G}$.
+\paragraph{Matched MFAI Restores Performance by Resolving Recognition Deficits.} We probe this distinction by applying Matched MFAI, which explicitly indexes the gold documents $\mathcal{G}$.
 For MuSiQue, as shown in \Cref{fig:spread_test_distance}(a) and \Cref{fig:cross_test_local_idx}(a), matched MFAI (dashed lines) consistently boosts the model performance across all inter-gold-document distances and local indices.
-It elevates performance in the Tail bucket by $4.8\%$ to $11.5\%$ across models on MuSiQue, effectively bridging the gap to Beginning-bucket performance (\Cref{fig:spread_test_main}(a)).
-In addition, the performance gap of model between buckets is significantly lower than the baseline (No MFAI, white text) in \Cref{fig:spread_test_main}(a).
-This provides evidence for the \textbf{recognition bottleneck} hypothesis: models possess the inherent ability to synthesis, but this capacity is bottlenecked by attentional failures.
-NeoQA behaves differently: because the baseline position bias is limited, Matched MFAI provides smaller gains and primarily boosting the beginning bucket on Spread Test (\Cref{fig:spread_test_main}(b)) but shows nearly equal boosting on Cross Test (\Cref{fig:cross_test_main}(b)).
+It elevates performance in the Tail bucket by $4.83\%$ to $11.49\%$ across models on MuSiQue, effectively bridging the gap to Beginning-bucket performance (\Cref{fig:spread_test_main}(a)).
+In addition, the performance gap between buckets is significantly lower than the baseline (No MFAI, white text) in \Cref{fig:spread_test_main}(a).
+This provides evidence for the \textbf{recognition bottleneck} hypothesis: models possess the inherent ability to synthesize, but this capacity is bottlenecked by attentional failures.
+NeoQA behaves differently: because the baseline position bias is limited, Matched MFAI provides smaller gains, primarily boosting the Beginning bucket on Spread Test (\Cref{fig:spread_test_main}(b)) but shows nearly equal boosting on Cross Test (\Cref{fig:cross_test_main}(b)).
 This suggests that when models can already effectively reason without bias, Matched MFAI acts as a confirmation signal and further boosts the performance.
+The Matched MFAI rescue also holds on 2WikiMultiHopQA (\Cref{tab:2wiki-spread-mfai}) and at larger scale on Qwen2.5-32B-Instruct-GPTQ-Int8 (\Cref{tab:32b-spread-mfai}, \Cref{tab:32b-cross-weakest-link}).